Top 10 Things To Do When You Lose A Dog

 Use social media networks.
 If you have active social media accounts on sites such as Facebook and Twitter, post the flyer information in your updates and ask people to share.
 You’d be surprised how many dogs find their way home thanks to social media.

 Post an ad in your local newspaper, Craigslist.com or Kijiji.com.
 Get the word out to as many people as possible by expanding your reach.
-The more people that done that you’re pup has gone missing, the more people will be on the lookout.
+There are also many websites that are dedicated to lost and found dogs.
+This includes larger websites like Paw Maw and Petco Love Lost, but also the smaller sites associated with your local shelters.
+While these larger organizations do cater to a much bigger area, you never know who may be traveling into your hometown and could spot your dog at any given time.
+The more people that know that you’re pup has gone missing, the more people will be on the lookout.

-Beware of scams.
 When someone calls to say that they have found your dog, be wary.
 Ask for specifics, things you left out of your lost flyers.
-Don’t trust anyone who says they want the money upfront or wants you to wire it to them before they hand over your dog.
+Don’t trust anyone who says they want the money upfront or want you to wire it to them before they hand over your dog.
+Set up a meeting with this individual in a public space where you feel safe.
+This could be at your local shelter during their operating hours or in front of the police station.
+Make sure that they know to bring the dog with them – you don’t want to be in a situation where they are requesting that you follow them back to the dog’s location.

-Expand your search area.
 After the first 24 hours go by, start looking farther than your immediate neighborhood.
 Call local agencies of neighboring towns or communities so they will know you are searching for a lost dog.
+Dogs can travel a surprising distance if they are lost, turned around, or spooked.

 Photo credit: mikebaird